 You must have the following to qualify for this position:

-- A bachelor’s degree in business or finance, or any degree demonstrating the capacity for investment knowledge and skill.
+- A bachelor’s degree in business or finance, or any degree demonstrating the capacity for investment management knowledge and skill.

 - Able to balance priorities as project timelines dictate;